zonca/zonca.github.io-source/content/jetstream_kubernetes_magnum.md

 First [install the Helm client on your laptop](https://helm.sh/docs/using_helm/#installing-helm), make sure you have configured `kubectl` correctly.

+Then we need to create a service account to give enough privilege to Helm to reconfigure the cluster:

+    kubectl create -f tiller_service_account.yaml

 Then we can create the `tiller` pod inside Kubernetes:

     helm init --service-account tiller --wait --history-max 200